5 min read

 But when we look at the economic and financial impact on us, right now, not significant, not material, not to say there’s been no impact, but not material at this point.
 I think you see the — that’s linked to the fact that our business model is obviously based off of being more of a monthly service revenue model than the — most of it linked to the upfront transaction.
 So we haven’t seen a material impact yet.

 As you see on the handset side, I think there is a risk on the equipment revenue side that we’ll see an impact there.
 Not so much in the first quarter.
-Obviously, there was handsets in the pipeline as the impact started to come through.
-But if we see continued disruption, you’ve heard some of the handset companies talk publicly about.
+Obviously, there were handsets in the pipeline as the impact started to come through.
+But if we see continued disruption, you’ve heard some of the handset companies talk publicly about it.
 If that carries on for a significant time period, I think we’ll see a more material impact on our equipment revenue line.
 That doesn’t really impact the earnings profile as significantly for us, given that it’s not where most of the earnings come from.
 The earnings come from the service revenue.
 But certainly, there may be some — in the future months some impact on the equipment.
 So we’ll have to wait and see.

 The other thing, as I think about the income statement side, that we haven’t got enough data on yet to see if there’s any change in consumer behavior.
 And as I say, we haven’t got the data yet to know, but we’ll stay close to that.
 And then you mentioned on the network side and not seeing anything material impacting our supply chain at this point.
 But I think, obviously, the major thing is, this is obviously a fluid situation, and we’ll have to wait and see how it continues to evolve.
 And as it evolves, if it’s going to impact either the income statement as we think about revenue or consumer behavior or the way that our supply chain on our network side will operate, we’ll update everyone as appropriate.
 But as of right now, not a material impact, but we’ll wait and see how it plays out.